SRF-Audio/Wind-Forecaster/README.md

 Navigate to the project root and run:

 - `docker-compose up --build`
 (**NOTE**: First time builds may take 2-3 minutes depending on your internet speed.
-Follow on builds will be faster)
+Follow on builds will have cached layers, and should be faster)

 Once the build process finishes, the React frontend will be accessible at http://localhost:3000 and the Flask backend API can be hit at http://localhost:5000/weather.